drog/drog.github.io/_posts/blog/2014-12-27-hello-world.md

 author: drog
 categories:
 - blog                #important: leave this here

+tags:
 - hello world

 ---

-This is my first post
+Hello everyone, this is my first post here.
+I decided create my blog in github to practice with git, learn some aspects of ruby with jekyll and for fun.